pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"star-needs-assignment-target"+OR+"E0114")

 ### [E0115](#E0115) (nonlocal-and-global)<a name="E0115"></a>
-Name %r is nonlocal and global
+Name %r is nonlocal and global.

 Emitted when a name is both nonlocal and global.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**